AlvaroPersichini/AlvaroPersichini/README.md

 ![Screenshot 2024-08-03 195632](https://github.com/AlvaroPersichini/AlvaroPersichini/blob/main/WallPaper-4.jpg)
 # About me:
 I'm a mechanical engineer and a programming student from Argentina.
-Currenlty I'm looking for new challenges to embrace my carrer as a full time programmer.
+Currenlty I'm looking for new challenges to embrace my carrer as a full-time programmer.

 ## Technologies as a Mechanical Engineer:
 - CATIA v5 (Automation with .NET)